 Anecdotes, clips and pics; the blurry professional boundaries of Social Media?

 We've all seen it; some may have done it.
-Quick little one-liners "Oh my goodness, I can't believe my patient did X....", the 'asking for help' "84yr old Female, fell over her cat and *this* is the wound on her hip what would you do...?" or the educational "Look at this very unusual ECHO… Continue reading Anecdotes, clips and pics; the blurry professional boundaries of Social Media?
+Quick little one-liners "Oh my goodness, I can't believe my patient did X....", the 'asking for help' "84yr old Female, fell over her cat and *this* is the wound on her hip what would you do...?" or the educational "Look at this very unusual ECHO finding… Continue reading Anecdotes, clips and pics; the blurry professional boundaries of Social Media?

 Montgomery v Lanarkshire (2015) – what are the implications for research nurses?